eth-brownie/brownie/docs/interaction.rst

 Interacting with your Contracts
 ===============================

-Brownie provides various objects and methods to simplify interacting with your project.
-These objects are accessed via three methods:
+Brownie has three main components that you can use while developing your project:

-1. The :ref:`console<console>` is useful for quick testing and debugging as you develop.
+1. The :ref:`console<console>` is useful for quick testing and debugging.
-2. :ref:`Scripts<scripts>` are useful for automating common interactions and handling deployments.
+2. :ref:`Scripts<scripts>` allow you to automate common tasks and handle deployments.
 3. :ref:`Tests<tests-intro>` help to ensure that your contracts are executing as intended and do not contain any bugs.

 .. _console: